 Healthy living soils

 Great crops need great soils.
 Most of our farm is on silty loam, which is in between sand and clay.
 Silty loam drains well, but also retains moisture.
-To maintain soil fertility, we use cover crops, composted manures, crop rotations, and annual fallows.
+To maintain soil fertility, we use cover crops, composted manures, some organically approved nutrients, crop rotations, and annual fallows.

 Cover crops: We grow small grains and grasses (oats, buckwheat, sorghum-Sudan grass, and rye, primarily), and legumes (red clover, peas) for cover crops.
 Those crops are not grown for harvest, but to be put back in the soil.
 This increases the organic matter in the soil (and